- Home

 1. Question what it means to be human

-Study for a degree in Anthropology and you’ll explore the complexities of the human race.
+Study for a degree in Anthropology, and you’ll explore the complexities of the human race.
 You’ll ask why different people live in different ways, how our species has evolved and what impact the past of human beings has on our present day.

-If you’re curious about how people work this could be the subject for you.
+If you’re curious about how people work, this could be the subject for you.
 From prehistoric ecology to current social beliefs, Anthropology degree courses scrutinise it all.

 2. Overseas opportunities

 This subject area studies humans in a global context.
 Naturally, there are opportunities for international travel.
-Professional work could see you first-hand researching into different groups of people and how they live around the world.
+Professional work could see you first-hand researching different groups of people and how they live around the world.

 To give you a taste of what a future career might look like, you might have field trips and work experiences that take place overseas.
 Many university courses offer a whole year abroad where you have the chance to immerse yourself in a different culture.